cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/backups.rst

     * combining small chunks for better gzip compression -- especially important for hot backups, which produce many tiny chunks
-    * removing deleted content that has passed its retention period
+    * removing deleted content that has passed its retention period list

-    Note that the original backup/index files are preserved (with a timestamped filename), so that in the event of compact bugs/failures, data is not lost.
-    But this also means that compact actually *increases* disk usage in practice, until the old files are cleaned up.
-This will probably be automated in some way once things are stable and reliable. list
     List known backups.
 lock